Adapting your home: The bathroom

 Wash basins

-There are several factors to consider when choosing a wash basin for your bathroom adaptation.
+There are several factors to consider when choosing a wash basin for your bathroom adaptation, some of these considerations are:

 • Who will be using the wash basin?
 How will they be using it (e.g. washing hands, shaving, or a strip wash etc)?